 The microorganisms which grow on the rock will help to filter out the harmful waste products produced by the fish.

 These waste products will accumulate in the water of a saltwater aquarium in spite of the filtering system.

 After all, how often does Mother Nature need to clean her saltwater aquarium?
 She has created the perfect filtering system.
 As long as man does not add any elements to throw off the balance.

 Live plants and coral are also essential elements in starting a reef aquarium.
 There are many different types of plants which can be added to a reef aquarium.
 It is best to choose based on the species of fish which will be inhabiting the tank.

 For successful transplantation of live aquarium plants it is essential that the sand or silt on the bottom of the tank be deep enough to allow the roots of the plants to successfully take hold.

 These plants will also require additional light and carbon dioxide to allow for proper photosynthesis.

-There are many options for starting a reef aquarium, many of them very costly; however, with the proper mix of imagination and frugality it is possible to create a reef aquarium that is aesthetically, ecologically and financially friendly.
+There are many options for starting a reef aquarium.
+Many of them are very costly.
+However, with the proper mix of imagination and frugality it is possible to create a reef aquarium that is aesthetically, ecologically and financially friendly.

 Now I'd like to hear from you.

-If you found this post on starting a reef aquarium informative please share it on social media through the buttons on the left of the page and/or leave a comment below.
+If you found this post on Starting a Reef Aquarium informative please share it on social media through the buttons on this page and/or leave a comment below.
 Thank You For Reading!